THE BLUEPRINT FOR GOD’S BUILDING

 Building men upon the sure and solid spiritual foundation of Jesus Christ starts with clearly teaching or presenting the gospel truth that salvation is purely by faith in the grace or provision of God for our salvation, the Lord Jesus Christ (Eph.
 2:8-9, Tit.
 2:11).

-Salvation that is not entirely based upon pure faith in the person and the finished work of Christ on the cross is not a sure and solid foundation for a Christian life that is pleasing to God.
+Salvation that is not entirely based upon pure faith in the person and the finished work of Christ is not a sure and solid foundation for a Christian life that is pleasing to God.

 Second, according to God’s blueprint, His Church must be built with pure, sound and wholesome words, doctrines or teachings of Jesus Christ.